liberland/laws/drafting/drafts/border_law.md

 # Book 2: Immigration and Visas

-## Section 1: Visa for Non-Citizens
+## Chapter 1: Visa for Non-Citizens

 ### Article 36: Visa
 1) A visa shall be a document that confers to the visa holder the privilege of crossing the border of Liberland and staying on its soil for a certain time and with certain limitations when compared to a citizenship status.